Frequently Asked Questions

 General Questions

-What is the difference between Python Extension and Python Scripting Extension?
+What is the difference between the Python Scripting extension and Python extensions created via the Python SDK?

 Are Python extensions available on Altair RapidMiner Marketplace?